mik-jozef/chalk/notes.md

-   if there is more than one thread ability to run source code deterministically (optional control over thread scheduler, faking filesystem and time) capabilities? eg. load a module that has only a partial access to standard library? capabilities of eval? an allocator that uses pages reserved for inter-process communication
+   if there is more than one thread ability to run source code deterministically (optional control over thread scheduler, faking filesystem and time) levels of concurrency: (process pool, process, thread pool, thread - on potentially different cores), (coroutines - on the same cpu) capabilities? eg. load a module that has only a partial access to standard library? capabilities of eval? an allocator that uses pages reserved for inter-process communication